MaTestLab > ASTM Methods > ASTM E8/E8M Standard Test Methods for Tension Testing of Metallic Materials

 GET STARTED

-ASTM E8 test method is useful in comparing materials, alloy development, designing, and testing acceptance of materials for trade purposes.
 The results of tension tests of specimens machined to standardized dimensions from selected portions of a part or material may not totally represent the strength and ductility properties of the entire end product or its in-service behavior in different environments.

-ASTM E8 Test Method
+ASTM E8 Testing

-ASTM E8 Testing Machine
+ASTM E8 Testing Procedure and Requirements

 Control Method

-For control method A, the testing machine is operated at a specific rate of stress application in the linear elastic region.
-For control method B, the testing machine is operated in closed-loop control using the extensometer signal.
-For control method C, the testing machine is set to a crosshead speed equal to 0.015 ±0.003 mm/mm/min.
+For control method A, the testing machine is operated at a specific rate of stress application in the linear elastic region For control method B, the testing machine is operated in closed-loop control using the extensometer signal.
+For control method C, the testing machine is set to a crosshead speed equal to 0.015 ± 0.003 mm/mm/min.

 Extension Under Load Method

-It determines the yield strength in two ways, such as by analyzing a stress-strain diagram or using devices to indicate when the specified extension occurs.
+It determines the yield strength in two ways, such as by analysing a stress-strain diagram or using devices to indicate when the specified extension occurs.
 Extensometers, dividers, and other devices are used for this purpose.

-ASTM E8 Specimens
+Scope of ASTM E8

 Specimen details

-ASTM E8 Specimens can be round, sheet-type, or plate-type.
+ASTM E8 specimens can be round, sheet-type, or plate-type.

 Specimen dimensions